|ASTR 181 Fall 2022|

 If you do not turn in any component of the observing project assignment on time 20% of the points will be deducted per day, ie. after 5 days you will receive a zero no matter what.
 Days start counting at the due date and time and include weekends.
 You may turn in the assignment late for full credit only with an excused reason, as defined by University policies and with documentation.

-You may earn the points for in class work if you miss class for an excused reason as defined by University policies and if you provide documentation of that absence.
-However, make-up of Participation-Engagement points will only be for special circumstances, as it will still be possible to earn the full 100 possible points even if a student misses one or two class periods.
+In Class Work: You may earn the points for in class work if you miss class for an excused reason as defined by University policies and if you provide documentation of that absence.
+However, make-up of Participation-Engagement points will only be for special circumstances, as it will still be possible to earn the full 100 possible points even if you miss one or two class periods.

 Diversity Mission Statement